readium/readium-css/README.md

 There is no public implementation of Readium CSS so far.

-Consequently, if you are encountering rendering issues with Readium, please report them on the [Readium-shared-js repository](https://github.com/readium/readium-shared-js).
+Consequently, if you are encountering rendering issues with Readium, please report them on the [github section dedicated to the proper Readium project](https://github.com/readium) (readium-js, readium-shared-js, readium-sdk, etc.).

 ## Docs